Hoshey/Multi-Objective_Decision_Analysis_MODA_Prior_Articulation_of_Preferences_simple_tutorial/readme.md

-﻿1.Background and Motivation(motivation, background, or problem definition)
+### 1.Background and Motivation

+In real life, everyone may face many choices to choose, but trying to optimize multiple functions.

-Multiple  objective  solution  methods  vary  according  to  the characteristics  of  the  problem  formulation  (e.g.,  linear  or non - linear  and  size) useful classification  of  methods  according  to  the  timing  of  the information  provided below.
+therefore, according to the problem function, there are many multiple objective solution methods.

+Here below are useful classifications, according to the timing of the information provided.

-1. priori  before  solution
-2. progressively  during  solution
-3. posteriori  after  solution.
+-1.Prior Articulation of Preferences (before solution) -2.Progressive Articulation of Preferences (during solution) -3.Posterior Articulation of Preferences (after solution) -4.No Preference Information

-according  to  the  quantity  of information  provided, A  different  approach  is  taken
+A different timing  of information  provided, A different approach Preferences  is  taken.

+### 2. Methodology For Prior Articulation of Preferences

+The client sets goals or targets to each objective for seeking to minimize the loss from each goal.

-The  solution  methods  in  this  category  first  elicit subjective  information
-from  the  client  which  is  then  utilized  to find  a  preferred  solution.
+Specifically, the solution methods first elicit subjective information  from the client which is then utilized to find a preferred solution.

-Specifically, the  client  assigns  a  goal  or  target  to  each  objective  and  then seeks  to  minimize  the  deviations  from  each  goal.

-These deviations,  which  represent  both  over  and  under  achievement of  goals,
-are  then  weighted  the  DM  so  as  to  reflect  their relative  importance.

-The  deviational  weights  and  can  be  either pre-emptive,
-in  which  case  goals  of  higher  priority  must  be fully  satisfied
-before  lower  priority  goals  are  considered: or  additive,
-whereby  all  goals  are  at  the  same  priority  level and  considered  simultaneously.
-Combinations  of  these  two cases  are  also  possible,

-e.g.,  using  additive  weights  among three  objectives  which  all  have  the  same  priority.
-The informational  burden  placed  on  our side  is  to  specify  two  types of  information
-for  each  objective  before  solution.

-pre-emptive  weights  imply  that  since  one  objective
-must  be  fully  satisfied  before  a  second  objective  is even  considered,  the  is  infinite.
-No  amount  of inducement  will  convince  the  client  to  sacrifice  some  of  objective

-This  can  be  multiplied  through  and  deviational  variables added  to  give where  minimization  of  the  deviations  will  seek  to  achieve  the desired  liquidity  ratio.

-here we have a simple problem to solve.

-we need to decide which one of the 3 plan to take. hence, we use 5 characteristics to evaluate each plan's score.

-A -> 2+4+3+5+3
-B -> 4+3+4+5+4
-C -> 5+2+5+5+4

-2. Methodology
 -Weighting Method
+These objectives, which represent both over and under achievement of goals, reflect the relative importance of the weighted of the client.

 -Compromise Programming
-Minimize the distance from solution to ideal point That is, we solve the optimization model with single-objective function first!
+Optimize these single-objective, and then shrink the range by solving these different single-objective.

-- Sequential (Priority) Method/ Preemptive Optimization
+- Sequential (Priority) Method/ Preemptive Optimization Solve the first objective function and then the second one.
+But if only unique solution from the previous objective, it is meaningless for follow-up.
-Disadvantage: If solving previous objective gives unique solution, to solve follow-up objectives is meaningless.

-according  to  the  quantity  of information  provided, A  different  approach  is  taken The  solution  methods  in  this  category  first  elicit subjective  information  from  the  client  which  is  then  utilized  to find  a  preferred  solution.

-Specifically, the  client  assigns  a  goal  or  target  to  each  objective  and  then seeks  to  minimize  the  deviations  from  each  goal.
-These deviations,  which  represent  both  over  and  under  achievement of  goals,  are  then  weighted  the  DM  so  as  to  reflect  their relative  importance.

-The  deviational  weights  and  can  be  either pre-emptive,  in  which  case  goals  of  higher  priority  must  be fully  satisfied  before  lower  priority  goals  are  considered: or  additive,  whereby  all  goals  are  at  the  same  priority  level and  considered  simultaneously.
-Combinations  of  these  two cases  are  also  possible,  e.g.,  using  additive  weights  among three  objectives  which  all  have  the  same  priority.
-The informational  burden  placed  on  our side  is  to  specify  two  types of  information  for  each  objective  before  solution.

-pre-emptive  weights  imply  that  since  one  objective  f. must  be  fully  satisfied  before  a  second  objective  is even  considered,  the  is  infinite.
-No  amount  of inducement  will  convince  the  OM  to  sacrifice  some  of  f.

-This  can  be  multiplied  through  and  deviational  variables added  to  give where  minimization  of  the  deviations  will  seek  to  achieve  the desired  liquidity  ratio.

-3. Example
+### 3. Example

+see the ipynb.

-4. Comments
+### 4. Comments

-client's opinion is the major pricinple which we should comfirm first however
+Clients opinion is the major principle which we should confirm first.
+However, it's not really that the clients understand what they need clearly.
+The hardest point and also the core point is how to help our clients to define the main target(s) and the second target, and others.
+Hence, more possibly, we may not have the good prior articulation.

-5. reference
+### 5. reference

-1.Chia-Yen Lee.
+[1].Chia-Yen Lee.
 2020.
 ORA_05_MODA

-2.John Telfer Buchanan, University of Canterbury.
+[2].John Telfer Buchanan, University of Canterbury.
 1985.
 SOLUTION METHODS FOR MULTIPLE  OBJECTIVE DECISION  MODELS